WangXFng/RDRec/README.md

 ## Others
-- All experiments, including rationale distillation, can be conducted on a single Nvidia GeForce RTX 3090 (24GB memory).
+- All experiments, including rationale distillation, can be conducted on a **<u>single Nvidia GeForce RTX 3090 (24GB memory)</u>**.
 Reduce the batch size if you encounter an OOM error on some dataset.
 - There are some fluctuations in RDRec's results for sequential recommendations.
 We reported average results in 10-trial runs in the paper  (See [t_test.py](https://github.com/WangXFng/RDRec/blob/main/utils/t_test.py) for more details).
 If the results are not ideal, please pre-train the model once again.
 - If you have any questions, please feel free to contact me at kaysenn@163.com.